vicharana-team/vicharana/README.md

 ## Dataframe

+Get pandas dataframe by passing .csv, .txt, & .json file.
+Even you can type cast data by providing the columns/attributes datatype in the following format.

 ```
 	Main calling function of API
 	This function returns the dataframe(pandas) based on .csv, .txt, .json files of datasets.